ChristianSteger/Precipitation_indices/README.md

 # Precipitation_indices
 Accurate and fast way to compute precipitation indices (temporal mean, maximum daily/hourly precipitation, wet day frequency and percentiles) from climate data organised in yearly blocks of NetCDF files.
-Part of the percentile calculation is parallelised with Numba - the performance of the script depends thus on the available number of CPUs (respectively threads).
+To reduce memory consumption, yearly blocks are processed sequentially and the relevant data is kept in memory.
+To e.g. compute the 90% percentile, the largest 10% of data of a grid cell is kept in memory and sequentially updated.
+After all yearly blocks have been processed, the percentile is computed via interpolation.
+This method is identical to apply the function *numpy.percentile()*.
+Part of the percentile calculation is parallelised with Numba – the performance of the script depends thus on the available number of CPUs (respectively threads).

 # Package dependencies and installation